Mo-Ahmed-Ah/Java_Project/README.md

 ```

 ## 📌 Conclusion
 This database is structured to efficiently manage charity operations, ensuring seamless tracking of beneficiaries, donors, and donations.
-Future expansions can include additional modules like reports and notifications.
+The inclusion of a GUI makes the system more user-friendly and accessible for staff and administrators.

 ## Notes:
-1. **pom.xml:** Defines dependencies such as JDBC, MySQL, and Hibernate, along with build configurations.
+1. **pom.xml:** Defines dependencies such as JDBC, MySQL, Hibernate, and JavaFX/Swing.
 2. **Project Structure:** Organized using the standard Maven structure for easy dependency management and testing.

-## If you need additional details about pom.xml or how to set up the dependencies, feel free to ask!
+## If you need additional details about GUI implementation or specific functionalities, feel free to ask!